Cable Cars

 The Museum

-The Cable Car Museum at 1201 Mason Street is free.
-From the viewing gallery you can watch the four large sheaves that pull the cables under all three lines.
-The mechanism dates in concept to the 1870s, with engineering updates over the years.
+The free Cable Car Museum on Mason Street has a gallery where you can watch the four large sheaves that pull the cables under all three lines.

 Explore Nearby